Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Numerical simulation

+Figure \ref{Figure of vorticity} shows a snapshot of vorticity at the statistically steady state.
+Although there is no nonlinear resistance in our equation, we still observed a sea of shielded vortices, a structure in which the vorticity core is surrounded by a ring of vortices with opposite signs \cite{vanKan2022}.

 Figure \ref{Figure of flux} shows the flux of energy and enstrophy.
-In this simulation both energy and enstrophy transfer bidirectionally to large and small scales, and there is no inertial range with a constant flux.
+In this simulation, both energy and enstrophy transfer bidirectionally to large and small scales, and there is no inertial range with constant flux.
 Thus, this simulation is suitable for studying statistics beyond the inertial range.

-Figure \ref{Figure of vorticity} shows a snapshot of vorticity at a moment in the statistical time period.
-Although there is no nonlinear resistance in our equation, we still observed a sea of shielded vortices \citet[]{vanKan2022}.
-For any rectangle loop $C$, we define its dimensionless characteristic length as $l_C = \sqrt{A} / l_0$, where $A$ is the area surrounded by the loop.
+Figure \ref{Figure of energy spectrum} shows the energy spectrum.
+This energy spectrum is similar to that of \cite{vanKan2022}'s flow field solely driven by negative viscosity.